In this sectionShow sections Hide sections

 Dr. Anne Scheinberg, Springloop Cooperative U.A., The Netherlands

 Joseph Tong, Fuji Xerox (Hong Kong) Limited, Hong Kong, China

-Please sign up here to receive updates about this and other GRI Standards projects (make sure to tick the ‘Standards’ option).
+Please sign up here to receive updates on the GRI Standard projects (make sure to tick the 'Standards' option).